Frequently asked questions

 Can I add a battery later, and what does it cost?

 Yes.
 Most retrofits use an AC-coupled battery, which works alongside your existing solar inverter rather than replacing it, so the panels stay as they are.
 Fitting usually takes around a day with no roof work.
-As a standalone retrofit, batteries typically fit for around £4,000 to £7,000 depending on capacity (Fox ESS 5.76 kWh up to Tesla Powerwall 3 at 13.5 kWh) and whether you want whole-home backup.
+As a standalone retrofit, batteries typically fit for around £4,000 up to £12,000+ depending on capacity and spec (Fox ESS 5.76 kWh up to Tesla Powerwall 3 at 13.5 kWh with whole-home backup).
 Bundling a battery in with your original solar install is usually £1,500 to £4,000 cheaper than retrofitting later, because it's one site visit and one MCS submission.
 See our battery-only options for the full range.

 Which Smart Export Guarantee tariff pays the most?

-SEG rates currently sit between roughly 5p and 15p per kWh, and the leaders move around.
-As of 2026, Octopus Outgoing typically pays around 15p flat, EDF and E.ON Next sit at the upper end, and most other suppliers pay between 5p and 8p.
+SEG rates currently sit between roughly 3p and 16p per kWh, and the leaders move around.
+As of June 2026, Ecotricity pays around 16p and EDF around 15p, though both usually require you to take your import electricity from the same supplier.
+Octopus Outgoing pays around 12p without that tie-in, and typical default tariffs elsewhere pay 3p to 8p.
 You can switch your export supplier independently of your import supplier, so it's worth checking the Ofgem SEG list at install and reviewing it once a year.
 Without a battery, your export volume is higher, so a good SEG rate makes a real difference to year-one returns.

 How can I use more of my solar without a battery?

 The goal is self-consumption, using your generation directly instead of exporting it cheap and buying it back expensive.
-Three things move the needle most.
-First, a hot water diverter (myenergi Eddi or Solar iBoost) sends surplus generation to your immersion heater, banking it as hot water.
-Second, schedule heavy appliances (dishwasher, washing machine, tumble dryer) to run between 11am and 3pm.
-Third, if you have an EV, set it to charge during daylight on sunny days using your charger's solar mode.
-Together these can lift typical self-consumption from around 30 percent to 50-60 percent on a solar-only system, often without spending much extra.
+Two habits move the needle most.
+First, schedule heavy appliances (dishwasher, washing machine, tumble dryer) to run between 11am and 3pm, when generation peaks.
+Second, if you have an EV, set your charger to solar mode so it tops the car up on surplus during daylight.
+Together these can lift typical self-consumption well above the 30 percent average for a solar-only system, without buying any extra kit.

 Do solar panels work in the UK climate?